Array§

 isDivisibleBy(data: number, divisor: number): boolean

-is divislbe by divisor
+Indicates whether data is divislbe by divisor.
+If either data or divisor

 is not an integer, then a tolerance of 1e-15 will be allowed to allow for floating